 Humidity buildup becomes a real peril when the sun sets.
 Screens are set up to block any light from infiltrating the greenhouse, the air outside is cold and moist, and the plants inside are transpiring.
 This is the reason humidity spikes, prompting water to condense on equipment, infrastructure, and plants.
 The most dangerous periods being dusk and dawn, when conditions change rapidly.
 During these periods it is very difficult, albeit crucial, to create the optimal conditions for cannabis inside the greenhouse.

 The solution to greenhouse humidity management comes from DryGair, a system developed at the Israeli agricultural research organization – Volcani.
 The concept is simple and accommodating to cannabis’ strict requirements.
-During the night, when the greenhouse is closed, DryGair reduces humidity by creating dew point conditions and condensation inside the unit, instead of on the plants.
-Dry air is then evenly dispersed 360° throughout the entire space, enabled by special, patent-protected design.
+In a closed greenhouse, during the night, DryGair reduces humidity by creating dew point conditions and condensation inside the unit, instead of on the plants.
+The unit disperses the dry air evenly throughout the space, in 360°, with the use of its patent-protected hood design.

 The graph below displays the relative humidity in a cannabis greenhouse, during a 6-day period.
 It is noticeable that during nights in which DryGair was operating, relative humidity levels were not only restricted through the night, but also reliably consistent throughout the entire period.